-The 5 Things You Need To Know Before You Apply To An MFA Program
+The 5 Things You Need To Know Before Applying To An MFA Program in 2022

 by Writing Workshops Org Admin